Can our Charity and Constant Support Uplift People in ‘a World that Lasts Forever,’ and so, Change the World and Bring them to Christ?

-Was Jesus excluding those living without Him from His charity?
+Was Jesus excluding those who are living without Him from His charity?
 No, because God so loved the whole world that He made a way for everyone who suffers, (Jn.
 3:16.)
 However, in context, that means, “…He who [choose to] believe in Him, [as in being wholly committed to Him,] is not condemned; but he who does not [choose to] believe is condemned already…” (Jn.
 3:17-21.)
 Every other teaching of Scripture revolves around this incredible truth.
 Still, the manifestation of Jesus’ blessing is not instant riches for those who choose Him, as churches teach.
 It is systematically moving forward as we obey the precepts of His Moral law to be responsible in everything He had entrusted to us.
 We are all mere custodians or stewards of everything we think we ‘have.’
-Believers must be the sober-thinking, Scriptural-obeying, responsible, Moral-Law obeying body of Christ, (1 Cor.
+Believers must be the sober-thinking, Scriptural-obeying, Moral-Law obeying body of Christ, (1 Cor.
 6:15-20.)
 So, to understand our way through this maze in the world, we must firstly discern the clear boundary between “all the souls are Mine” and “My brethren.”
 Without the context, we lose the Truth about everything.
 God actually said in Ezekiel 18:4, “All the souls are Mine: the soul of the father and the soul of the son.
 [This is how God then defines ‘the world’ and ‘My brethren:’] The soul who sins [by rejecting and deliberately disobeying Christ] shall die [by his own choices.]
 But if a man [is in Jesus] and [obeys the inward Moral Law, Jn.
 13:34…] he shall surely live!”
 (Verse 9.)

 · This means, God is the Creator and Judge of everyone on earth.
-So, everyone is accountable before God for himself and everything and everyone He had entrusted to him, as seen in the parable of the ten virgins; the talents where the one who buried his only talent lost it while the others who worked with theirs gained twice as much.
+So, everyone is accountable before God for himself and everything and everyone He had entrusted to him, as seen in the parable of the ten virgins; and of the talents where the one who buried his only talent lost it while the others who worked with theirs gained twice as much.
 So, in this context, we can again look with greater understanding at God’s judgment of everyone in the ‘world’ as well as those who profess the Name of Jesus.
-Paul explained in 2 Ths.
-1:5-12, “…The righteous judgment of God… [will come only] when the Lord Jesus is revealed from heaven with His mighty angels in flaming fire, [this is only one ‘revealing;’ one return, 2 Pt.
+Paul explained in 2 Thessalonians 1:5-12, “…The righteous judgment of God… [will come only] when the Lord Jesus is revealed from heaven with His mighty angels in flaming fire, [this is only one ‘revealing;’ one return, 2 Pt.
 3:10-14; Mt.
 24:35,] taking vengeance on those who do not know God, [unbelievers who buried His Gospel and their personal responsibilities], and on those [goat-believers] who [did the same by] not obeying [His] Gospel.
 These shall be punished with everlasting destruction from the presence of the Lord…” There will be no ‘second chance’ like in the false rapture dogma.]
 This is not the Israeli Timeline fallacy.
-This is God’s contextual truth right through the whole Bible.
+This is God’s contextual truth as the Holy Spirit revealed His Word right through the whole Bible.

 Just as important is the fact that God’s first commandment to Adam was to “tend and keep” the garden, or to work, look after, and guard it.
 This symbolizes every aspect of our lives on earth while living by God’s inward Moral Law, which is following His Scriptural teachings and Holy-Spirit leading in dealing with ourselves and other people,’ (Mt.
 22:36-40; 18:15-20.)
 Our first responsibility is to seek God and open ourselves to Him when He ‘knocks,’ as the Holy Spirit came to convict and convince everyone on earth of “sin, [that dark spiritual place without God,] righteousness [that is only to be found in Jesus, which include our spiritual deliverance, salvation, and blessing,] and judgment, [for choosing to openly defy Him, or to live a sanctimonious church life in self-deception,]” (Jn.
 16:8-12.)
 So, no one will be able to say to Him, “I did not know…”’ (Mt.
 7:21-24.)

-That is why, by continuing in sin, people cause their own suffering – and of course, the suffering of others.
+That is why, by continuing in sin, people cause their own suffering – and of course, the terrible, prolonged suffering of others.
 Remember that following false dogma falls directly in this criterion.
 God’s universal laws as discussed in this article outline the vital, Scriptural obligations of true believers to be His instruments of light, life, and blessing in this cursed ‘world’ without Him, (1 Jn.
 5:19; Gal.
 3:10-14.)

 Therefore, it is our responsibility to “go into the whole world, [everyone’s ‘world’ is where each one is able to reach,] to preach the Gospel to make [willing, decided, delivered, blessed] disciples.
 To baptize the disciples [in water as an outward declaration of their inner rebirth in Christ.]
 And then to teach them all [Jesus said and not false doctrine, which cannot save, redeem, bless, or ‘renew’ their minds like His Word does.]
 And I, [Jesus,] Am with you [through the indwelling Holy Spirit,] even to the end of the world,” (Mt.
 28:18-20; Rom.
 12:1-3.)